bentomhall/nih-system/homebrewery/world/player-options.md

 At 6th level, you’ve learned to create three additional types of alchemical munitions–the firestone, tanglefoot bag and the thunderstone.
 **Firestone:** This crystal brims with fire aether.
 Choose a point you can see within 30 ft (90 ft if used by you).
 All creatures within 15 ft. must make a Constitution saving throw against your spellcasting DC (or DC 12 if used by someone else).
 On a failed saving throw, they take 3d8 fire damage and are blinded for one minute.
 Blinded creatures can make the saving throw again at the end of each of their turns, ending the effect on a success.
 On a success, targets take half as much damage and are blinded only until the beginning of your next turn.
 Creating a firestone costs 10 gp and can be done over a long rest.
 **Tanglefoot Bag:** This small pouch explodes into a tangle of sticky threads.
 Make a ranged attack with proficiency against a creature within range (30 ft normally, 90 ft for you).
 On a hit, the creature is restrained until they or someone else uses an action to break them free.
 Creating a tanglefoot bag costs 5 gp and can be done over a long rest.
 **Thunderstone:** This crystal brims with lightning and thunder.
 Choose a point you can see within 30 ft (90 ft if used by you).
 All creatures within 15 ft. must make a Constitution saving throw against your spellcasting DC (or DC 12 if used by someone else).
-On a failed saving throw, they take 3d8 fire damage and are deafened and stunned until the end of your next turn.
+On a failed saving throw, they take 3d8 thunder damage and are deafened and stunned until the end of your next turn.
 On a success, targets take half as much damage and are only deafened until the end of your next turn (and not stunned).
 Creating a thunderstone costs 20 gp and can be done over a long rest.

 #### Improved Alchemical Munitions
 Starting at 6th level, when you take the Attack action on your turn, you can replace one of the attacks with a use of an alchemical munition.